 This can lead to an administrative burden of ensuring that the company is maintaining accurate records of employee’s holiday usage in order for these calculations to be performed on a reliable basis.

 FRS 102 AND FOREIGN CURRENCY HEDGING

 Many tech companies import or export goods or services outside the UK.
 Any tech companies using forward contracts to mitigate the risk of unfavourable foreign currency fluctuations, should be aware that FRS102 treats the sale and forward contract as two separate transactions.

 There is no option to use the forward rate when recording the purchase or sale of goods and services and therefore these should be accounted for at the spot rate and then translated to the closing rate at the year end.
 These differences should then be reported in the profit or loss.

 Forward currency contracts are treated as ‘other financial instruments’ and recognised at fair value on initial recognition – and again at the balance sheet date – with any changes in fair value, again being reported in the profit or loss.

 FRS 102 requires full retrospective treatment on first time adoption, and therefore the above changes will also need to be considered at the transition date, which is typically the start of the comparative accounting period.
 There are exceptions to this, such as for share options as noted above, and also for goodwill arising business combinations.

 Comments provided by Andrew Wooding.

-For help or advice on the impact of these changes on your business and how best to respond to them, contact our team of technology sector specialists.
+For help or advice on the impact FRS 102 on the tech sector and how best to respond to them, contact our team of technology sector specialists.